Quantum information theory and Fourier multipliers on quantum groups: Convolutions by elements of

-\begin{remark} \normalfont By the proof of Corollary \ref{Cor-convolution}, the isometric map $\Phi \co \L^p(\QG) \to \CB(\L^1(\QG),\L^p(\QG))$, $f \mapsto f * \cdot$ is completely contractive.
+\begin{remark} \normalfont The isometric map $\Phi \co \L^p(\QH) \to \CB(\L^1(\QH),\L^p(\QH))$, $f \mapsto f * \cdot$ is completely contractive by the proof of Corollary \ref{Cor-convolution}.
 It could be possible that this map is even completely isometric, probably by generalizing the argument of \eqref{Mysterious-estimate}.
-If $p=1$, it is stated without proof in \cite[Proposition 3.1]{HNR2} for any co-amenable locally compact quantum group. \end{remark}
+If $p=1$, it is stated without proof in \cite[Proposition 3.1]{HNR11} for any co-amenable locally compact quantum group. \end{remark}